invertedv/testGo/docs/gomFile.md

 the maximum number of epochs in the fit.
 - batchsize: \<int\><br>
 the batch size for the model build.
-- learningRateStart: \<float\><br>
-the learning rate for epoch 1.

-      The learning rate declines linearly from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
 - modelQuery: \<query\><br>
 the query to pull the model-build data.
 This is the data used to fit the coefficients.